Asim-Tahir/datility/CONTRIBUTING.md

-# Contributing to `date-utilities`
+# Contributing to `datility`

-Thank you for taking your time to contribute to `date-utilities`📅.
-If you have a good idea for a new feature or a new method, please open [a discussion](https://github.com/Asim-Tahir/date-utilities/discussions/new?category=general) or [pull request](https://github.com/Asim-Tahir/date-utilities/compare).
-When facing a bug, please open [an issue](https://github.com/Asim-Tahir/date-utilities/issues/new/choose).
+Thank you for taking your time to contribute to `datility`📅.
+If you have a good idea for a new feature or a new method, please open [a discussion](https://github.com/Asim-Tahir/datility/discussions/new?category=general) or [pull request](https://github.com/Asim-Tahir/datility/compare).
+When facing a bug, please open [an issue](https://github.com/Asim-Tahir/datility/issues/new/choose).

 ## Code of Conduct